top of page

 • Most associations do not charge fees for this simple and standard process.

-• However, in some homeowner associations processing fees may vary.
+• However, in some homeowner associations, processing fees may vary for review, expedition, and reaplications.

 • A homeowner's association (HOA) is an organization in a subdivision, planned community, condominium building, or similar that makes and enforces rules for the properties and their residents.

-• Those who own/purchase any property within an HOA's jurisdiction automatically become members and are required to pay dues and fees, known as HOA fees.
+• Those who own/purchase any property within an HOA's jurisdiction automatically become members and are required to pay member dues and fees.

-• Some associations can be very restrictive about what members can do with their properties, being this the reason in this kind of organization you also need an authorization permit
+• Some associations can be very restrictive about what members can do with their properties exterior view, being this the reason these kinds of organizations ask for authorization permits.

-• Some homeowner associations will demand to issue a building permit apart for big projects (Please, ask your association about this permit before proceeding with any structural change on your establishment).
+• Some homeowner associations will demand to issue a building permit apart for big projects, normally stated on the letter/notification approval.
+But you can always ask before to expedite other necessary processes.

-• To request the Homeowner Association approval, the owner must sign the structural modification form, which differs from association to association, as well as any documents that the association may need and/or request.
+• To request the Homeowner Association approval, the owner must sign the structural modification form (ARC Form), which differs depending on the association, as well as any documents that the association may need and/or request.

 • We will attach all the required and requested documents in order for completing this process, the documents include: